-Foreign Ministers from all over Africa have been arriving in the Ethiopian capital, Addis Ababa, this week to prepare for the special summit of the Organisation of African Unity (O.A.U.) in the city this weekend.
+Background: Foreign Ministers from all over Africa have been arriving in the Ethiopian capital, Addis Ababa, this week to prepare for the special summit of the Organisation of African Unity (O.A.U.) in the city this weekend.

 Arrivals on Wednesday (7 January) included the Egyptian Foreign Minister, Mr. Ismael Fahmi, his Algerian counterpart, Mr. Abdelaziz Bouteflika, the Foreign Minister of Tunisia, Mr. Habib Chatti, the Gabonese Minister for Foreign Affairs, Mr. Paul Okumba d'Okwatsegue, and the Niger Minister for Foreign Affairs and Co-operation, Captain Moumouni Djermakoye Adamou.